 Anzac Day is a time for reflection upon the service people who have bravely supported the war efforts and kept our countries safe.
-Many Australian and New Zealander expats in New York will be paying their respects on Anzac Day.
+This year due to COVID-19 many Australian and New Zealander expats in New York will pay their respects virtually on Anzac Day.
 On a lighter note, many of us will also wonder, where to find Anzac biscuits in New York?

 A Brief History of the Anzac Biscuit

 First of all, it’s interesting to learn that the ration staple for WWI Diggers was not the chewy golden Anzac bikkie we all know and love, but the hard tack biscuit.
 This was an alternative to bread as it had an extremely long shelf life, but it was very, very hard, therefore some soldiers preferred to grind it up and eat it like porridge.
 It’s thought that Anzac biscuits, similar to the ones we know today, were sent within care packages to the soldiers from families and charities.

 Where to Find Anzac Biscuits in New York

 Our AWNY Guide has ideas to virtually commemorate Anzac Day in NYC in 2020.
 Although many of our favorite Aussie and Kiwi cafes have sadly closed due to COVID-19, we found the following suppliers of Anzac biscuits in New York:

 Aussie bakery based in Los Angeles is offering an Anzac Day package, including party pies, sausage rolls, lamingtons and Anzac bikkies.
 Order by April 20th, ships April 23rd.
 (Online)